 Strength training is the number one way to sculpt your body, achieve vegan weight gain, and build curves (naturally that is).
 Repeat after me; “muscles are curves, muscles are curves, muscles are curves!”
 Okay you get the point lol

-5. Have the Right Mindset
+5. Have the Right Vision

 Where your mind goes, your body follows.
 If you believe in your mind that you can accomplish vegan weight gain your body will follow suit.